Australian Consulate-General

 Jobs in Australia

-The Australian Department of Home Affairs does not have an office at the Australian Consulate-General in Noumea.
+Home Affairs does not have an office at the Australian Consulate-General in Noumea.
 The Australian Consulate-General in Noumea has no visa or other Home Affairs function and does not process visa applications or respond to visa or other Home Affairs enquiries.

 For information on regulations and authorisations regarding the use of drones in Australia or outside of Australia, please check Travelling with your drone | Civil Aviation Safety Authority (casa.gov.au).